-Thomas Carothers is senior vice president for studies at the Carnegie Endowment for International Peace.
+Thomas Carothers is interim president of the Carnegie Endowment for International Peace.
 He is a leading authority on international support for democracy, human rights, governance, the rule of law, and civil society.

-Thomas Carothers is senior vice president for studies at the Carnegie Endowment for International Peace.
+Thomas Carothers is interim president of the Carnegie Endowment for International Peace.
 In that capacity he oversees all of the research programs at Carnegie.
 He also directs the Democracy, Conflict, and Governance Program and carries out research and writing on democracy-related issues.

 Carothers is a leading authority on international support for democracy, human rights, governance, the rule of law, and civil society.
 He has worked on democracy assistance projects for many organizations and carried out extensive field research on aid efforts around the world.